scapegoat-scala/scapegoat/README.md

 ![screenshot](https://raw.githubusercontent.com/sksamuel/scapegoat/master/screenshot1.png)

+### False positives

+Please note that scapegoat is a new project.
+While it's been tested on some common open source projects, there is still a good chance you'll find false positives.
+Please open up issues if you run into these so we can fix them.

 ### Inspections

 The currently implemented inspections are as follows.
 An overview list is given, followed by a more detailed description of each inspection after the list.